-The MLA citation style was established by the Modern Language Association of America (MLA), and is most commonly used in the liberal arts and humanities, especially in the fields of language and literature.
-The examples in this guide show you how to cite the most commonly used sources.
+The MLA citation style was established by the Modern Language Association of America (MLA) and is most commonly used in the liberal arts and humanities, especially in the fields of language and literature.
+When in doubt, just ask your professor which style to use.